JdGithub0112/jdportfolio/Python Competitions/readme.md

-## Welcome to the Python Competitions section of my Portfolio
+## Welcome to the Python Competitions section of my Portfolio!
 I am currently enrolled in one data science Python competition and have been actively working on it.
 Each of the project(s) has its own Jupyter notebook where I document my progress, methodology, and results.

 ### Competitions: